wso2/docs-is/en/docs/learn/self-registration-and-account-confirmation.md

 Follow the steps given below to register users for the super tenant, which is `         carbon.super        `.

-1. Add the following properties to the `deployment.toml` file in the `IS_HOME/repository/conf` folder to configure the email server for this service.
+1. Add the following properties to the `deployment.toml` file in the `IS_HOME/repository/conf` folder to configure the the identity server to sent confirmation emails.

+    !!!
+Note
+        You need to add this configuration only if you wish to configure WSO2 IS to send confirmation emails.
+Alternatively, you can use your own email managing mechanism.

     ``` toml
     [output_adapter.email]